Skip to main content

 -p 8080:7681 # Access at http://your-host:8080

 Once the container is running, open http://your-docker-host:7681 in your browser.
 You’ll see a terminal session with dovi_convert ready to use.
-The container includes a dovi alias for convenience:
+The container includes a dovi alias for convenience - for example: